 Mosquitoes can ruin a perfectly good day, leaving us with itchy bites and the danger of disease lurking around.
 To limit their population in your home, remove stagnant water sources.

 Mosquitoes breed in standing water, so make sure to check areas where water may accumulate, such as gutters and containers.
 You might also want to use mosquito nets or screens on windows and doors, which effectively block their access point.

 When spending time outdoors, apply mosquito repellents to exposed skin or clothing to keep them away.
 Finally, if you feel your home has a mosquito problem, consider using mosquito traps or hiring professionals for targeted control.

 While not as dangerous as other pests, seeing spiders in your home can still turn your stomach.
 To minimize their presence, remove clutter and minimize hiding places.
-Spiders like to hide in places like piles of clothes and in corners of rooms.
+Spiders like hiding in places like clothes piles and room corners.

 Regularly cleaning cobwebs and spider webs reduces the chance of spiders breeding and laying their eggs.
 Sealing gaps and cracks in your walls and windows also limits their entry points.

 And finally, note that using spider repellents or traps can act as a deterrent.
 Note that while most spiders are harmless, some can be poisonous, so it’s best to stay vigilant.